 BOX OFFICE 973.971.3706

 This series features engaging lectures, great conversation, and light refreshments.
 Advance registration required.

-$15 Non-Members (includes Museum admission)
+$15 Non-Members (lecture plus Museum admission)

 Please note that all sales are final.

-Murtogh’s Music Room Talk and Tour
+Murtogh’s Music Room (Tea and Tour)

 Wednesday, September 20, 2:00PM

 Join Jeremie Ryder, friend of the Guinness family and Conservator of the world famous Guinness Collection of Music Machines and Automata for a talk and tour of “Murtogh’s Music Room”.
 The exhibit explores Murtogh D. Guinness, the collector, and his passion for preserving history, technology & music from the 18th, 19th & early 20th centuries.
 Mr. Ryder, through his family’s lifelong friendship with Mr. Guinness, witnessed firsthand the collection’s growth, his passion for music, history, and sharing it with others.